Epifania Maglienti's Ancestors

 Vincenzo Maglienti was the son of Agatuzia Liotta and her husband Giulio Maglienti.
 He married and raised a family in Sciacca, Agrigento, Sicilia, Italy, but a Sciacca baptism record could not be found for him.

 On May 1st, 2nd, and 27th, church banns were read for Vincenzo to marry Accursia Sclafani.
-She was baptized as Cursa Filippa on September 20, 1588, in the mother church parish of Sciacca, the daughter of Antonina, whose surname is uncertain and her husband Giuseppe Sclafani.
+She was baptized as Cursa Filippa on September 20, 1588, in the mother church parish of Sciacca, the daughter of Antonina Niacafasi and her husband Giuseppe Sclafani.
 (Mouse over and click on her Latin baptism record upper right to enlarge in a new window or tab.)
 Five days after the last banns were read, Sciacca notary Vincenzo Gallo recorded a notarial marriage contract on June 1, 1604, for Vincenzo to marry Accursa Sclafani.
 (Mouse over and click on their marriage contract entry upper left to enlarge in a new window or tab.)
 Nine days later, on June 10, 1604, Vincenzo married 15 year-old Accursa at the Sciacca mother church.
 (Mouse over and click on their Latin church marriage record image lower left to enlarge in a new window or tab.)

 It is not known when Vincenzo and Accursia died, but it is documented that he was deceased when his son Giuseppe was married on February 19, 1640, and Accursia was still alive when her daughter Diana was married on September 25, 1656.
 For now, this is all that is known about them.